FunkyRabbitt/PHP/README.md

 # PHP

 PHP (PHP: Hypertext Preprocessor) is a scripting language that helps people make web pages more interactive by allowing them to do more intelligent, complex things.
-PHP code is run on the web server.
+PHP code is run on the web servers.

 A website programmed with PHP can have pages that are password protected.
 A website with no programming cannot do this without other complex things.
 Standard PHP file extensions are: .php .php3 or .phtml, but a web server can be set up to use any extension.